 This study found that social media also allows common Muslims to do da'wah by learning from famous Muslim preachers and interacting with non-Muslims to answer their queries about Islam.
-Building on Hammad's (2020) acknowledgment of the internet's efficacy for Muslims to represent themselves, this study introduces a new perspective, emphasising that Muslims can go beyond personal representation.
+Building on Hammad's (2020) acknowledgement of the internet's efficacy for Muslims to represent themselves, this study introduces a new perspective, emphasising that Muslims can go beyond personal representation.
 It highlights the active role of Muslims in representing Islam by engaging in da'wah and addressing inquiries from non-Muslims about the religion.
 This is in line with da'wah aspect which, according to Zulkiple (2001), every Muslim acts as a communicator of Islam, with the responsibility of conveying positive messages and giving da'wah based on their abilities.

-In regards to Stig Hjarvard's mediatization concept, this study formulates the mediatization in combating Islamophobia in the context of Muslim-majority country.
+In regard to Stig Hjarvard's mediatisation concept, this study formulates the mediatisation in combating Islamophobia in the context of a Muslim-majority country.
 This study proposes that Malaysian mass media and social media have been utilised to combat Islamophobia through da'wah and how they influence each other.

-Firstly, the process of mediatization introduces the integration of da'wah into Malaysian mass media practices, through the focus on the positive aspects of Islam and careful content curation that respects other religions.
-This study found that the establishment of a religious media has the power to influence audiences to develop a favourable perception towads Islam.
-The finding from this study contrasts to Hjarvard's (2013) observations of growing secularization in Nordic nations, which indicate a diminishing influence of conventional religious establishments.
-This study discovered that traditional religious institutions such as Jabatan Kemajuan Islam Malaysia (JAKIM) and Jabatan Agama Islam Wilayah Persekutuan (JAWI) still have the power to determine or at least influence the Islamic content broadcast by religious mass media.
+Firstly, the process of mediatisation introduces the integration of da'wah into Malaysian mass media practices through the focus on the positive aspects of Islam and careful content curation that respects other religions.
+This study found that the establishment of a religious media has the power to influence audiences to develop a favourable perception towards Islam.
+The finding from this study contrasts with Hjarvard's (2013) observations of growing secularisation in Nordic nations, which indicate a diminishing influence of conventional religious establishments.
+This study discovered that traditional religious institutions such as JAKIM and JAWI still have the power to determine or at least influence the Islamic content broadcast by religious mass media.
 This is portrayed through the application of da'wah in the mass media strategies.
 In relation to this, Efendi, Siregar and Damanik (2023) stated that radio and television media are effective in spreading da'wah due to their reach, information speed, and cultural effects.
-This is believed due to the fact that Islam is the official religion in Malaysia, thus the Malaysian mass media endorse Islam.
+This is believed due to the fact that Islam is the official religion in Malaysia.
+Thus, the Malaysian mass media endorse Islam.

-Secondly, Hjarvard's mediatization suggests that the rise of new media evangelists is concerned with reducing the authority of religious officials.
-However, this study revealed that the authority on social media is in fact the extension of the one defined for mass media.
-The difference is, social media allows the users to indicate a preference distinction, where the users show more interest in acquiring knowledge about Islam from preachers like Hussin Yee and Zakir Naik, who are seldom featured in mass media, focusing their da'wah efforts on non-Muslim audiences.
-The involvement of online Muslim preachers and Muslim netizens exemplifies active contributions to the mediatization process on social media platforms.
+Secondly, Hjarvard's mediatisation suggests that the rise of new media evangelists is concerned with reducing the authority of religious officials.
+However, this study revealed that the authority on social media is, in fact, the extension of the one defined for mass media.
+The difference is that social media allows the users to indicate a preference distinction, where the users show more interest in acquiring knowledge about Islam from preachers like Hussin Yee and Zakir Naik, who are seldom featured in mass media, focusing their da'wah efforts on non-Muslim audiences.
+The involvement of online Muslim preachers and Muslim netizens exemplifies active contributions to the mediatisation process on social media platforms.

-One important implication from this study is that there is a critical need for the media practitioners, policymakers and religious authorities to collaborate in developing inclusive media strategies that actively combat Islamophobia.
+One important implication of this study is that there is a critical need for the media practitioners, policymakers and religious authorities to collaborate in developing inclusive media strategies that actively combat Islamophobia.
 It is particularly pertinent for those involved in media content creation, regulation and religious leadership.